All Slay The Spire 2 characters and how to unlock them

 - How To Unlock The Defect - Play a run as The Necrobinder

-In terms of what that gets you, the Ironclad is your bread-and-butter Slay The Spire 2 character and will give you a feel for the core mechanics, with cards that inflict straightforward damage and inflict essential debuffs like Vulnerability and Weak.
+The Ironclad is your starter and bread-and-butter Slay The Spire 2 character.
+They'll give you a feel for the core mechanics with cards that inflict straightforward damage and essential debuffs like Vulnerability and Weak.
 Additionally, The Ironclad can recover 6 HP after every battle thanks to his starting relic, making it especially forgiving for new players.
-Expert players can leverage this healing to use cards that give The Ironclad extra Energy and defense at the cost of HP.
+Expert players can leverage this healing to use cards that give The Ironclad extra Energy and Defense at the cost of HP.

-Net up, The Silent is essentially your ninja class.
-She can stack several low-cost cards to attack several times per turn, or focus on inflicting stacks of deadly poison on enemies to chip away at their HP passively.
-She’s overall the easiest character for beginners to wrap their heads around aside from The Ironclad.
+Next is The Silent, who is essentially a ninja class.
+She can stack multiple low-cost cards to attack several times per turn, or focus on inflicting deadly poison stacks on enemies to chip away at HP passively.
+She’s overall the easiest character for beginners to wrap their heads around after The Ironclad.
 That said, new to The Silent are Sly cards.
 These are usually weaker, but if you discarded they’ll play for free.
 This is its own powerful playstyle, as The Silent can choose to utilize cards with effects like “Draw 2 Cards, then Discard 2 Cards” to theoretically play moves worth several Energy for a fraction of the price.

-The Regent is a newcomer in Slay The Spire 2 an introduces a new mechanic: Stars.
-Stars are like a secondary form of Energy, as many of the cards you’ll find as The Regent will list a Star cost on top of Energy.
+The Regent is a newcomer to Slay The Spire 2 and introduces a new mechanic: Stars.
+Stars are like a secondary type of Energy, and many of the cards you’ll find as The Regent will list a Star cost on top of Energy.
 However, while Energy will reset to your max Energy pool every turn (before card effects and relics are applied), your Star pool will remain the same regardless of your turn.
 This means you’ll have to work harder to accrue Stars in battle, but you can also stockpile Stars to inflict astronomical burst damage.
-The Regent can also power up a Sword using cards that grant Forge.
-He can spawn non-class-specific Colorless cards into his hand or transform cards outright.
+The Regent can also power up a Sword using cards that grant Forge, and spawn non-class-specific Colorless cards into his hand or transform cards outright.

 Weekly digests, tales from the communities you love, and more